Updated on: September 22, 2023

 Many brands offer free versions or free trials of their paid software.
 But oftentimes, they can be limited or add nothing of value to your device’s built-in security tools (like Windows Defender and Apple’s native security system).
 Here are a few reputable antiviruses that just fell short of making it my list.

 - Webroot.
 Webroot offers great malware protection and additional security features.
-However, it’s free version is limited and doesn’t offer many extra tools.
+However, its free version is limited and doesn’t offer many extra tools.

 Frequently Asked Questions